 League Weeks begin on the Saturday of each Week and end on Thursday so that all scores can be submitted no later than Friday, before the next Week begins.
 Clubs can schedule their League play any day/evening except Friday so that weekly scores can be entered, tallied and published before the end of each week.

-NOTE: It is now possible to play weekly rounds on Friday's but requires permission in advance from the League.
-Friday play would begin the before the season begins, which is always on a Saturday.
+NOTE: It is possible to play weekly rounds on Friday's but requires permission in advance from the League.
+Friday play would begin the day BEFORE a season begins, which is always on a Saturday.

-All of a Club’s Teams must play together once a week, and ONLY once a week, in each of the five league weeks, at the same time, on the same day at the same field.
+All a Club’s Teams must play together once a week, and ONLY once a week in each of the five league weeks on the same scheduled day, at the same scheduled field.

-In the event of un-playable weather, a rain make-up night can be scheduled but it must be completed no later than Thursday of each week.
+- In the event of un-playable, dangerous weather, a rain make-up night can be scheduled but it must be completed no later than Thursday of each week.

-To keep an eye on each other and ensure at least 3 judges are available per round, at least 4 Competing Handlers must be present on each League Night.
+- To keep an eye on each other and ensure at least 2 sideline judges are available per round, at least 4 Competing Handlers must be present on each League play day.

-If less than 4 Handlers are present on a scheduled, playable League night, that Club’s week will be forfeited.
+- If less than 4 Handlers are present on a scheduled, playable League day, that Club’s week will be forfeited.

 K9 FRISBEE TOSS & FETCH FIELD SET-UP